bentoml/BentoML/docs/source/frameworks/index.rst

 Roadmap
 -------

-The following frameworks are supported in pre-1.0 BentoML versions and they are still being migrated to the new API in 1.0.
-Before they are officially supported, users may use :ref:`Custom Models <frameworks/index:Custom Models>` as an workaround.
+The following frameworks are supported in pre-1.0 BentoML versions and are being migrated to the new 1.0 API.
+In the meantime, users may use :ref:`Custom Models <frameworks/index:Custom Models>` as a workaround.

 - Detectron
 - EasyOCR